New Research Claims Bones Found 80 Years Ago On Pacific Atoll Likely Amelia Earhart's

 Did Amelia Earhart Survive Plane Crash?
 Newly Discovered Photo Offers Clues

 But the bones themselves are long gone.
-After Hoodless examined them, and determining them to be from a stocky, European male, they disappeared.
+After Hoodless examined them, and determining them to be from a stocky European male, they disappeared.
 The assumption is that either he or someone else in Fiji discarded them.

-Jantz, working with the International Group for Historic Aircraft Recovery (TIGHAR), which has been big into Earhart research for years, ran the measurements taken by Hoodless 80 years ago through Fordisc, "a computer program for estimating sex, ancestry, and stature from skeletal measurements," according to a statement from the University of Tennessee Knoxville.
+Jantz, working with the International Group for Historic Aircraft Recovery, which has been big into Earhart research for years, ran the measurements taken by Hoodless 80 years ago through Fordisc, "a computer program for estimating sex, ancestry, and stature from skeletal measurements," according to a statement from the University of Tennessee, Knoxville.

 The analysis "found that Hoodless had incorrectly determined the sex of the remains.
 [Fordisc], co-created by Jantz, is used by nearly every board-certified forensic anthropologist in the US and around the world."

-Note: A previous version of this story misspelled Kiribati as Kirabati.